hakanakaslanx-code/allone/print_server/README.md

 A lightweight Flask service that shares locally attached printers (including the USB Dymo LabelWriter 450) with other computers on the same Wi-Fi/LAN.
-The service exposes a secured REST API, enforces Bearer token authentication, and announces itself over Zeroconf as `AllOneTools Print Server` so that clients on the network can discover it automatically.
+The service exposes a secured REST API, enforces Bearer token authentication, and announces each shared printer over Zeroconf using the pattern `{printer_name} - {hostname}` so that clients on the network can discover uniquely named devices automatically.

 ## Features